wistia/wistia-open-docs/_posts/private-analytics.md

 post_intro: <p>If you have invited viewers in to view videos in your account through the <a href="/doc/private-sharing">Private Sharing</a> workflow, their analytics will show up in the Private Sessions area of your account.
 To view these viewing sessions, follow the directions below!</p>
 ---

-{% post_image hashed_id: '67f85df6a21e1845c9f0c572c281a0ebd47318ec', width: 320, class: 'float_right' %}
+{% post_image hashed_id: 'cb2ce5d93684a6f92dfb4126e7271f951987a4d5', width: 320, class: 'float_right' %}

-To view the individual user statistics for people you invited into Wistia, select the "User sessions" option under the "Stats" tab at the top of any page in your Wistia account.
+To view the individual user statistics for people you invited into Wistia, select the "User sessions" option under the "Account" tab at the top of any page in your Wistia account.

 {% post_image hashed_id: '867a1a765e965af2b1a68298160c20072e0c6561', class: 'center' %}